Mastercard/oauth1-signer-csharp/README.md

 [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification).
 It provides generators and library templates for supporting multiple languages and frameworks.

-This library will provide you with some request interceptor classes you can use when configuring your API client.
+This project provides you with some authenticator classes you can use when configuring your API client.
 These classes will take care of adding the correct `Authorization` header before sending the request.

 + [csharp (targetFramework v5.0)](#csharp-generator-target-framework-v5)